Love-Ivy/Portfolio/README.md

-# Portfolio
-Showcase for projects authored by Ivy Lovegood
+This is a portfolio and showcase for the works completed by developer Ivy Lovegood.